Sean Leon

 Matthew Sean Leon (born May 23, 1991) is a Canadian rapper, singer, and record producer from Toronto, Ontario.
 He founded the record label IXXI Initiative in 2012, which fostered the career of fellow Toronto native Daniel Caesar.
-Leon is perhaps best known for co-writing Justin Bieber's 2021 single Peaches, which peaked atop both the Canadian Hot 100 and Billboard Hot 100 and received four Grammy Award nominations.
-Leon has also co-written tracks on the albums Jesus is King (2019), Donda (2021), Vultures 1 (2024) and Donda 2 (2025) by American rapper Kanye West.
+Leon is perhaps best known for co-writing Justin Bieber's 2021 single "Peaches", which peaked atop both the Canadian Hot 100 and Billboard Hot 100 and received four Grammy Award nominations.
+Leon has also co-written tracks on the albums Jesus is King (2019), Donda (2021), Donda 2 (2022), and Vultures 1 (2024) by American rapper Kanye West.